rintala/DD2423/lab1/answers_jr_lab1.md

 **Question 12**: What can be said about possible similarities and differences? **Hint:** think of the frequencies and how they are affected by the rotation.

-**Answers:**

-- **ROTATION: !!
-HAVE TO ROTATE THE FREQUENCY DOMAIN IN SAME WAY - A POINT IN FREQ DOMAIN REPRESENTS THE DIRECTION OF WHICH A SINE WAVE IN THE SPATIAL DOMAIN WILL BE**
-- FOR HUMAN GUASSSIAN FILTER LOOKS BETTER - FROM THEORY - HOW MUCH INFO
-  - IDEAL LOW PASS FILTER - REMOVES ONLY WHAT HAS TO BE REMOVED
-    - hard cut off - rippling effect
-  - GAUSSIAN - ALSO SURPRESSES - NOT REALLY NECESSARY
-    - slow change if long -- => frequency
-    - frequency domain will be the opposite
+**Answers:****

-When rotating the image in the spatial domain, the image representation in the Fourier domain rotates with it.
+When rotating the image in the spatial domain, the image representation in the Fourier domain rotates along with the image.
+The distance to the origin from the edges, are the same, thus the frequencies will have the same values.
+However, the direction of the waves changes.
+The vector from the origin to a given point, will determine the direction of the waves, and will rotate with the same angle for spatial and frequency domain.
+Some distortion can be seen both in spatial and Fourier domain, eventhough it appears to be clearer in the Fourier domain.

 ![q12_1](img_output/q12_1.png)